dennowiggle/Z80-Retro-Standoffs/README.md

    - 14mm are used where lower board has no screw
    - These allow sufficient contact wipe on the 2063-Z80 expansion connector.

-One side of the stansoff has a recess around the hole that should be tapped with a 2.5mm thread tap.
+One side of the standoff model has a recess around the hole that should be tapped with a 2.5mm thread tap.